 Targeting sentence-level instruction is critical in order to develop foundational skills in writing.
 Sentence combining is an instructional technique used to improve sentence quality, complexity, and variety.

-There is a great deal of evidence that families play a critical role in their child’s learning.
-So how can secondary school teachers best work with families to support student learning?
+There is a great deal of evidence that families play a critical role in their child’s early learning and development.
+So how can primary school teachers best work with families to support student learning?